Skip to main content

 3. Choose the "Navigation" tab.

-4. Drag up the "Pepperdine Syllabus" tool near the bottom of the page.
-Place it anywhere above the "Drag items here to hide them from students" section, such as below the Home tool.
+4. Scroll down and find the "Pepperdine Syllabus" tool near the bottom of the page.
+Drag it to the top menu, such as below "Home" or "Announcements."
+It must be above the "Drag items here to hide them from students" section so that students can see the tool.

 5. Next to the standard "Syllabus" tool, select the 3-dots icon.
 Choose "Disable."
 (This will hide the standard Syllabus tool and avoid student confusion.)